 Approaching Death

-You might want us there just to unload your sorrow, or your fear or your anger.
+You might want to unload your sorrow, or your fear or your anger.
 You might want to discuss your funeral arrangements.
 You might want to reassure yourself about support for those who are left.

 As Christians, we don’t believe that death is the end, though we find it difficult to be exact about what follows it.
 A priest can sit with someone in their last days or hours, pray for them, reassure them of God’s forgiveness, bless them, offer them a final communion if that has been part of their tradition.
 We often anoint the dying with sacred oil to prepare them for death – this is sometimes called the Last Rites.
 We generally find that those anointed receive a sense of peace, and this is very helpful to them and to relatives who are part of it.